microsoft/electionguard-rust/doc/specs/ElectionGuard_2.0_Serialization_Specification.md

 referenced to the relevant object's label or index from the election manifest.
 Alternatively, a vendor-specific extension could be used.

-The JSON [RFC 8259] is a bit ambiguous with respect to Unicode surrogate pair code points encoded as escaped characters in strings.
+The JSON [RFC 8259] is somewhat ambiguous with respect to Unicode surrogate pair code points encoded as escaped characters in strings.
 See [JSON RFC Errata 7603](https://www.rfc-editor.org/errata/eid7603).

 * Writers MUST NOT emit JSON strings which if un-encaped would result in a malformed